What Is Arimidex® (anastrozole)?

 How does anastrozole work?

 Many breast cancers are hormone receptor-positive.
-That is, the breast cancer cells have receptors for hormones, such as estrogen, on their surfaces.
-When estrogen binds to these receptors, it can fuel the growth of the cancer cells and lead to them growing and spreading.
+That means the breast cancer cells have receptors for hormones, such as estrogen, on their surfaces.
+When estrogen sticks to these receptors, it can fuel the growth of the cancer cells.
+This leads to them growing and spreading.

 In postmenopausal women, estrogens in the body are created when androgens are converted to estrone and estradiol by the enzyme aromatase.
-Anastrozole is a selective aromatase inhibitor.
-It helps stop the action of the enzyme aromatase and significantly lowers the amount of estradiol in the body.1
+Anastrozole helps stop the action of the aromatase.
+This lowers the amount of estradiol in the body.1

 The most common side effects of anastrozole, depending on the specific form of breast cancer being treated, include:1

 - Hot flashes